ryanallen/openmindapp/meditations/content.md

 4. As Einstein showed, things do not exist objectively in and of themselves, but exist relatively in the context of involvement with an observer.

 ##Generate compassion (by [Shantideva](http://www.tibetanbuddhistaltar.org/commitment-from-the-way-of-the-bodhisattva-by-shantideva/))
 Wish for others to be free from suferring, and the causes of suffering.
+1. My being and all my good I give away to bring about the benefit of all beings.[11]
+2. I give up my being to serve all beings; let them do whatever they want that does not bring them injury.
+[13-15]
+3. All those who do evil to me, may they attain the fortune of enlightenment![17]
+4. For all who are sick, may I be their doctor, nurse, and the medicine itself.[8]
+5. Raining down a flood of food and drink, may I dispel the ills of thirst and famine.[9]
+6. For sentient beings, poor and destitute, may I become a treasure ever plentiful.[10]
+7.
+4.
 1. May all the pain of every living being be wholly scattered and destroyed!
 2.	...

 Generate bhodicitta